quietboil/include-sql/docs/index.md

    SET loaned_to = :user_id
      , loaned_on = current_timestamp
  WHERE book_id IN (:book_ids)   -- Note that :book_ids names a collection
-                                -- of values rather than a single one ;
+                                -- of values rather than a single value ;
 ```